iotaledger/documentation/iot/0.1/platformio/setup-guides/connect-bluepill-serial-interface.md

 # Connect to the bluepills serial interface

 **To read the output of your microcontroller, you need to be able to receive and transmit data on its serial port through a USB-to-UART connector.
 Some microcontroller development boards include an integrated USB-to-UART connector, but others the bluepill does not.
-In this guide, you connect an external USB-to-UART connector to your bluepill board and plug it into your PC to be able to communicate with the microcontroller.**
+In this tutorial, you connect an external USB-to-UART connector to your bluepill board and plug it into your PC to be able to communicate with the microcontroller.**

 ## Hardware